 Financial inclusion aims to increase the availability and equality of financial service opportunities, remove barriers to the financial sector, and enable individuals to improve their financial wellbeing.
 Beyond credit history, life-altering events can interrupt a resident's ability to pay rent, including job loss, medical emergencies, domestic violence, and other hardships.
-This can lead to delinguencies, increased interest rate debt, potentially eviction, and situational unhousing.
+This can lead to delinquencies, increased interest rate debt, potentially eviction, and situational unhousing.

-Elme is excited to announce a partnership with Esusu to dismantle barriers to housing for working families, launching in late 2022.
-Through Esusu, we will report on-time rent payments to all three credit bureaus on a monthly basis, providing an opportunity for residents to build their credit.
+In 2022, Elme launched a partnership with Esusu to dismantle barriers to housing for working families.
+Through Esusu, we report on-time rent payments to all three credit bureaus on a monthly basis, providing an opportunity for residents to build their credit.
 This no-cost amenity is available to 100% of our community residents.
 This initiative follows a "do no harm" mindset.
-Therefore, only on-time payments-not delinguencies-will be reported.
+Therefore, only on-time payments-not delinquencies-will be reported.